Bartlett-Hayward Company: Expansion to iron architecture

-Civil War Munitions & Locomotives
+Civil War munitions and locomotives

 When the American Civil War broke out, the company provided round shrapnel for the Union Army.
 However, the company downplayed its participation in supplying one side over the other, owing to the delicate position of Baltimore between North and South (a tension which had recently exploded in the Baltimore riot of 1861), as well as the company's commercial entanglements with Southern governments, such as for the construction of the South Carolina State House, which Hayward & Bartlett had secured contract for in 1848, and would resume the construction of after the war's conclusion.

 At the outset of the war, Ross Winans, the owner of the Winans Locomotives Works was arrested and imprisoned for attempting to provide support to the Confederacy.
 With its owner imprisoned for the duration of the war, in 1863 the Winans yards were leased by Hayward, Bartlett & Co., who began producing railroad engines there under the name "Baltimore Locomotive Works."
 With these extra workshops, the company's footprint in west Baltimore was increased about another four acres.
 In the course of its ownership of the yard, Hayward & Bartlett completed three Winans locomotives already under construction, in addition to building or reconstructing an additional 25 engines.
 The company continued to operate the locomotive yards until 1867.
 The three Winans engines are notable as the last camelback locomotives to be put into service by the Baltimore & Ohio Railroad.
 Aside from the B&O, engines produced by the Baltimore Locomotive Works in this period saw service on other lines including the Cumberland & Pennsylvania Railroad and the Western Maryland Railroad.
 After 1867, when Bartlett, Robbins & Co. left the locomotive business, the Winans shops were razed and the area sold for other purposes.

 At the death of Jonas H. Hayward in 1866, the company changed its name to Bartlett, Robbins & Co., with David L. Bartlett assuming the role of senior partner and Howard W. Robbins the junior.
 In the immediate aftermath of the war, the company produced iron-front buildings in the rebuilding South, such as the large Stearns Iron-Front Building in Richmond, Virginia.
 In the late 1860s, Bartlett & Robbins produced the iron dome of Baltimore City Hall.
 The company also built iron fronts and shutters for numerous Baltimore industrial buildings, a portico for the Baltimore Basilica and an iron balcony for Barnum's Hotel in Baltimore.
 The company contributed interior metalwork for the Washington Monument.
 It also supplied much of the metalwork for the Treasury Building in Washington, D.C.